 - High intake of modern wheat products

-What’s bad about the Western diet?
+What’s bad about the Standard American Diet or Western diet?

 Most people find this diet to have benefits: it’s convenient, it’s cheap, and for many people it’s even tasty.
 Nothing wrong with that.